sugrado/car-rental-dotnet/README.md

 # Multitier architecture project.
 Daily car rental simulation.

+Feb 14, 2021
+- "Results" configuration created in "Core" layer.
+- "Business" classes have been refactored.
+- Created "Users" table.
+- Created "Customers" table.
+- Created "Rentals" table.
+- The necessary conditions have been added for renting a car.

 Feb 7, 2021
 - Fixed GetById method and made available for each object.
 - Globel Core layer added.